Chart Color Schemes

 Werrington County has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified twelve projects likely affecting this region.
-Notable initiatives include The Quarter - Penrith Health & Education Precinct, Cambridge Gardens Estate (Stage 3 and Stage 4), Nepean Hospital Redevelopment, and Kings Central Werrington.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified twelve projects likely impacting the area.
+Notable ones are Nepean Hospital Redevelopment, The Quarter - Penrith Health & Education Precinct, Cambridge Gardens Estate (Stage 3 & 4), and Kings Central Werrington.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.